-Part of our success depends on the abilities of our executives, management, and other key employees who have significant experience within our industry.
-Our success also depends on our ability to attract, retain and motivate highly-skilled personnel in various areas, including engineering, skilled laborers and craftsmen, project management, procurement, project controls and finance.
+Our success is dependent upon the abilities of our executives, management, and other key employees who have significant experience within our industry.
+Our success also depends on our ability to attract, retain and motivate highly-skilled personnel in various areas, including engineering, construction supervision, project management, procurement, project controls and finance.
 The loss of one or more key personnel or our inability to attract, retain and motivate necessary personnel could impact our operations.
 In addition, we may not be able to retain key employees assumed in an acquisition, which may impact our ability to successfully integrate or operate the business acquired.